tritonJS826/masters-way/mw-server/apiAutogenerated/general/docs/SchemasCreateWayPayload.md

 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetCopiedFromWayUuid
+### GetCopiedFromWayId

-`func (o *SchemasCreateWayPayload) GetCopiedFromWayUuid() string`
+`func (o *SchemasCreateWayPayload) GetCopiedFromWayId() string`

-GetCopiedFromWayUuid returns the CopiedFromWayUuid field if non-nil, zero value otherwise.
+GetCopiedFromWayId returns the CopiedFromWayId field if non-nil, zero value otherwise.

-### GetCopiedFromWayUuidOk
+### GetCopiedFromWayIdOk

-`func (o *SchemasCreateWayPayload) GetCopiedFromWayUuidOk() (*string, bool)`
+`func (o *SchemasCreateWayPayload) GetCopiedFromWayIdOk() (*string, bool)`

-GetCopiedFromWayUuidOk returns a tuple with the CopiedFromWayUuid field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetCopiedFromWayIdOk returns a tuple with the CopiedFromWayId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetCopiedFromWayUuid
+### SetCopiedFromWayId

-`func (o *SchemasCreateWayPayload) SetCopiedFromWayUuid(v string)`
+`func (o *SchemasCreateWayPayload) SetCopiedFromWayId(v string)`

-SetCopiedFromWayUuid sets CopiedFromWayUuid field to given value.
+SetCopiedFromWayId sets CopiedFromWayId field to given value.

-### SetCopiedFromWayUuidNil
+### SetCopiedFromWayIdNil

-`func (o *SchemasCreateWayPayload) SetCopiedFromWayUuidNil(b bool)`
+`func (o *SchemasCreateWayPayload) SetCopiedFromWayIdNil(b bool)`

- SetCopiedFromWayUuidNil sets the value for CopiedFromWayUuid to be an explicit nil
+ SetCopiedFromWayIdNil sets the value for CopiedFromWayId to be an explicit nil

-### UnsetCopiedFromWayUuid
+### UnsetCopiedFromWayId
-`func (o *SchemasCreateWayPayload) UnsetCopiedFromWayUuid()`
+`func (o *SchemasCreateWayPayload) UnsetCopiedFromWayId()`

-UnsetCopiedFromWayUuid ensures that no value is present for CopiedFromWayUuid, not even an explicit nil
+UnsetCopiedFromWayId ensures that no value is present for CopiedFromWayId, not even an explicit nil
 ### GetEstimationTime

 `func (o *SchemasCreateWayPayload) GetEstimationTime() int32`